Pro Life Campaign: Protection of Life During Pregnancy Act 2013

 The PLC organised a protest in Merrion Square in June 2013, as the Protection of Life During Pregnancy Act 2013 was being debated.
 Official figures put the crowd at 15,000 to 20,000 people, with the organisers claiming 50,000.
 Attendees included GAA Tyrone football manager Mickey Harte, Adele Best of Women Hurt, Jennifer Kehoe, Maria Steen and Íde Nic Mathúna, co-founder of Youth Defence.
 The Bill was approved in the Dáil by 127 votes to 31.
 It passed its final stage in the Seanad on 23 July 2013, by 39 votes to 14.
 It was signed into law on 30 July by Michael D. Higgins, the President of Ireland.

 A 2014 "National Vigil" took place at Merrion Square on 3 May 2014, and was attended by about 4,500 people, with the organisers claiming 15,000.
 They criticised the newly passed Protection of Life During Pregnancy Act.
 Speakers included Cora Sherlock, Caroline Simons, and Lynn Coles of Women Hurt.

-Irish General Election 2016
+Involvement in elections

+The Pro Life Campaign has been involved in European, local, and general elections by producing a 'voter guide', which ranks all candidates based on their position on abortion.
+In the 2016 general election, their guided focused on the position (and voting record) of candidates based on their stance on the Protection of Life During Pregnancy Act 2013.
+In the 2020 general election, it centred on the candidates' positions on the 2018 abortion referendum and their voting record on the Health (Regulation of Termination of Pregnancy) Act 2018 (if applicable).

+Ahead of the 2024 general election, Pro Life Campaign spokesperson Eilís Mulroy explained the purpose of their voter guide was to "direct pro-life voters towards the best candidates and help ensure that in the next Dáil pro-life voices are represented".
+She also urged voters to "tactically vote against candidates we least want to see elected".

-The Pro Life Campaign spent €40,000 during the 2016 Irish general election.
-They produced recommendations for whom to vote for based on which politicians voted for the Protection of Life During Pregnancy Act 2013.
+The Pro Life Campaign has also spent money on advertising during elections, such as €40,000 during the 2016 Irish general election and €37,345 in the 2020 general election.